supermarine1377/supermarine1377.github.io/en.md

 Key achievement:

 - Built a new Git-like microservice to introduce new features into our CMS.
-The microservice offers the REST programming interfaces to create an edit-history of our article in CMS and to retrieve the histories.
+The microservice offers the REST programming interfaces to create an edit-history of our article in the CMS and to retrieve the histories.

 **Software Engineer**